How to make chamoy fast and easy

 Instructions

-• Blend until everything is well integrated.
-If it is too thick, add a tablespoon of water at a time until you achieve the perfect texture.
+• Blend the mixture until everything is well integrated.
+If the texture is too thick, gradually add a tablespoon of water at a time until you achieve the desired consistency.
+Taste the sauce and adjust the flavor as needed.
+You can add more chili or lemon juice depending on your personal preference.

 Notes